 Safeguarding a critical part of the coast redwoods’ natural range.

-While the property’s forests and wildlife have thrived under the rigorous, decades-long stewardship of the current owner, the Holmes family, there is no certainty that future owners will have the same ethic—particularly with several spots on the property suitable for development of private home sites with ocean views.
+While the property’s forests and wildlife thrived under the rigorous, decades-long stewardship of the previous owner, the Holmes family, there was no certainty that future owners would have the same ethic—particularly with several spots on the property suitable for development of private home sites with ocean views.

-Cascade Creek is one of the flagship projects of Forever Forest: The Campaign for the Redwoods, a comprehensive campaign launched by Save the Redwoods League in January 2020 to garner support for the organization’s ambitious vision for the next century of redwoods conservation.
-The League’s goal is to raise $120 million by 2022 to fund the first years of this centennial vision, which includes protecting entire landscapes through large-scale, strategic land acquisitions; restoring young redwood forests to become the old-growth forests of the future; and connecting all people with the beauty and power of the redwoods through transformational park experiences.
+Cascade Creek is one of the flagship projects of the first comprehensive campaign for the redwoods, Forever Forest, a six-year venture launched by Save the Redwoods League to garner support for the organization’s ambitious vision for the next century of redwoods conservation.
+The League’s goal is to raise $120 million by 2022 to fund the first six years of this centennial vision, which includes protecting entire landscapes through large-scale, strategic land acquisitions; restoring young redwood forests to become the old-growth forests of the future; and connecting all people with the beauty and power of the redwoods through transformational park experiences.

 The Holmes family has a long association with the redwood forest.
 Larry Holmes, the family’s representative in the Cascade Creek negotiations, said his father opened a sawmill in Arcata in 1949 to process redwood timber.
 In 1957, the family acquired a second mill near Santa Cruz to process second-growth timber and bought Cascade Creek in 1978.

-While some logging was conducted on the property over the last 125 years, Cascade Creek has more than 100 acres of old-growth redwoods and numerous stands of large second-growth redwoods.
-Researchers recently studied four of the old trees and dated them between 420 and 528 years old.
+While some logging was conducted on the property over the last 125 years, Cascade Creek has more than 100 acres of old growth and numerous stands of large second growth.
+League researchers studied four of the old trees and dated them between 420 and 528 years old.
 They also identified a 100-year-old second-growth tree that has grown remarkably fast—it is now larger than and nearly as tall as the oldest tree studied.

 “Most of the logging was of the ‘hunt-and-peck’ variety through the 1940s,” Elliott said, “and some selective harvesting was conducted in the mid-1980s.
 But we’re incredibly excited about the large number of old-growth trees that remain, and the quality of the older second-growth redwoods.
 Many are quite large, and we’re confident that with protection, they will acquire old-growth characteristics over time.”